-Teachers should be advised that the Access Team at Trinity College prioritise outreach engagement with schools on the basis of specific needs related to lower rates of progression to higher education, to the Russell Group universities and to the University of Oxford.
-We also prioritise engagement with under-represented and disadvantaged groups.
+The Access Team at Trinity College prioritise outreach engagement with schools on the basis of specific needs related to lower rates of progression to higher education, to the Russell Group universities and to the University of Oxford.
+We also prioritise engagement with under-represented and disadvantaged groups of students.
 If you or your school do not fall into these categories there is still plenty of advice and support available to you and your students here on the College Schools & Outreach pages and the University website.
 You are most welcome to contact us directly for more guidance on how to access that support.

 We offer a diverse and flexible programme of outreach events for schools, teachers and parents in our link regions, including outbound visits to schools and welcoming school groups into the college.
 At the moment all our schools sessions are held online and we offer a combination of live and pre-recorded events.

 These events offer students an opportunity to get a flavour of life at Trinity College and the University, and to explore academic interests in new ways.
 We welcome opportunities for the Trinity Access Team to work with pupils and teachers in their own school and are always delighted to help arrange for your pupils to visit Trinity College.

 Our support also includes a year long teacher development programme.
 This programme includes sessions that run throughout the year and are specifically timed to support teachers at key moments in the school calendar relevant to their students’ university application preparation.

 Our outreach team run a wide variety of online engagement activities for teachers, prospective applicants and parents/carers.

 Read more about our work with state schools focusing on Oxfordshire and the North East.